cwingrav/auto-bind-inheritance/readme.md

 > This package was created directly as a result of [failing on extended classes](https://github.com/sindresorhus/auto-bind/issues/5) in the [auto-bind](https://github.com/sindresorhus/auto-bind) package.

+There are issues with getters which are initialized in the constructor:
+ 1) initialize the getter/setter inside the getter/setter (not ideal)
+ 2) call autoBindI at end of final child (not ideal)
+ 3) manually call autoBindI
+ 4) avoid getter/setters

 ## Install